brettknowlton/GamblerEditorBevy/planning/Dungeons and Dragons/PMCs/Callon 'Living Blade' Ociphus.md

 -Truly the first to interact with a rune in the Grand West - leading to him interacting with both the Diamond and Club runes

--He is the hermit now, completley alone, paranoid, still strong and incredibly dangerous, but letting anyone get close means they may take away his individuality
+-He is [[10- The Hermit]] now, completley alone, paranoid, still strong and incredibly dangerous, but letting anyone get close means they may take away his individuality